nickschot/ember-lux-starter-app/README.md

 [Semantic UI](https://semantic-ui.com/) is available in this package.
 It is only partially imported by default to keep the file size down.
 You can change which components you want to import in app/styles/semantic-ui.less.

 > #### Note
 > In the current iteration it is necessary to restart ember-cli (`ember serve`) after changing the `app/styles/theme.config` file.
-This will the edited theme file to the correct location: `bower_components/semantic-ui/src/theme.confg`.
+This will copy the edited theme file to the correct location: `bower_components/semantic-ui/src/theme.confg`.

 ---